Vulnerability Management Chaining: An Integrated Framework for Efficient Cybersecurity Risk Prioritization: Results and Analysis

 \subsection{Overall Performance Comparison}

-Table~\ref{tab:main_results} summarizes the performance of all evaluated methods across our two primary datasets.
+Table~\ref{tab:main_results} summarizes the performance of all evaluated methods using our vendor report dataset.
 Our proposed Vulnerability Management Chaining approach demonstrates consistent improvements in efficiency while maintaining high coverage levels comparable to traditional CVSS-based prioritization.

 Our proposed method achieves substantial efficiency improvements over traditional CVSS-based approaches.
-In the NIDS dataset, Vulnerability Management Chaining achieves 2.8\% efficiency compared to 0.2\% for CVSS-only approaches, representing a 14-fold improvement.
-While KEV-only approaches achieve higher efficiency (14.3\%), they sacrifice significant coverage (53.6\% vs. 85.7\%).
-The efficiency improvement is even more pronounced in the vendor report dataset, with our method achieving 9.1\% efficiency compared to 0.5\% for CVSS-only approaches—an 18-fold improvement.
+Vulnerability Management Chaining achieves 9.1\% efficiency compared to 0.5\% for CVSS-only approaches—an 18-fold improvement.
 This dataset shows particularly strong performance for KEV-only approaches (74.3\% efficiency), reflecting the alignment between vendor-reported exploitation and KEV catalog contents.

-Across both datasets, our method provides efficiency levels significantly better than CVSS-only or EPSS-only approaches while maintaining coverage levels much higher than KEV-only approaches.
+Our method provides efficiency levels significantly better than CVSS-only or EPSS-only approaches while maintaining coverage levels much higher than KEV-only approaches.
 This balanced performance validates our design goal of combining the strengths of individual methods.
 Coverage results demonstrate that our integrated approach successfully maintains comprehensive vulnerability identification.
-Our method achieves 85.6-85.7\% coverage across both datasets, approaching the 90-100\% coverage of CVSS-based approaches while requiring attention to far fewer vulnerabilities.
+Our method achieves 85.6\% coverage, approaching the 90\% coverage of CVSS-based approaches while requiring attention to far fewer vulnerabilities.

-The consistency of coverage results across different exploitation datasets (NIDS-based vs. vendor-reported) suggests that our approach is robust to different types of threat intelligence and organizational contexts.
-The 85+ percent coverage levels indicate that organizations adopting our approach would capture the vast majority of actually exploited vulnerabilities while focusing resources much more effectively than traditional approaches.